samsquire/ideas2/README.md

 # 58. Desktop Advertisement

 What can your computer do for you?
-Wouldn't it be nice if my operating system and IDE advertised features to me?
+My operating system and IDE advertises features and things it can do based on what is installed.

 # 59.